hannahro15/Theme-park-reviews-site/README.md

 * As a user I should be able to register an account.
 * As a user I should be able to login to my account.
 * As a user I expect the website to be responsive on a range of screen sizes so I am view it on different devices.
+* As a user all social links work in the footer.

 ##  Database Schema